Aerospace and defence sector: international trade regulations

 Importing these weapons can mean a prison sentence.

-The import of hand guns is strictly regulated by BIS.
+The import of hand guns is strictly regulated by DIT.
 Import licensing requirements for these weapons are strict.

 Duty reliefs for imports of aerospace and defence products